 - Regular registration: € 600,00

-Please note that the invoice will be issued with 'reverse charge' for institutions/companies based in EU that are registered in VIES (VAT Information Exchange System)
+N.B.: The invoice will be issued with 'reverse charge' for institutions/companies based in EU that are registered in VIES (VAT Information Exchange System).

 The payment can be carried out: